-Every 100 hours (more often in dirty or dusty conditions).
+Every 100 hours-Change the engine oil (more often in dirty or dusty conditions).

 - 1. Park the machine so that the drain side is slightly lower than the opposite side to ensure that the oil drains completely. - 2.
 Disengage the blade-control switch (PTO) and move the motion-control levers outward to the PARK position. - 3.
 Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 4.
-Drain the oil from the engine (Figure 34).
+Drain the oil from the engine (Figure 36).